Community outreach

 • And other unique creative arts experiences.

-• Our programs are suitable for a range of contexts and purposes, including but not limited to:
+• Our programs are suitable for range of contexts and purposes, including but not limited to:

-• Social support groups – e.g., carer support groups, disability groups, neighbourhood houses, men’s and women’s sheds, community learning centre
+• Social support groups – e.g., workshops for carer support groups, disability groups, neighbourhood houses, men’s and women’s sheds, and community learning centres

-• Annual celebrations observed by communities – e.g., International Women’s Day, Neurodiversity Celebration Week, NAIDOC Week, Harmony Day
+• Annual celebrations observed by communities – e.g., workshops relating to International Women’s Day, Neurodiversity Celebration Week, NAIDOC Week, Harmony Day

 • School-run programs to support students – e.g., manage and navigate exam stress, academic pressures, year level transitions, and post-school transition experiences